somecallmejosh/ux-engineering-portfolio/content/dev-notes/javascript-dates.md

 That might actually render as May 6, 2025, 8:00 PM if you're on the East Coast of the U.S. That's a big problem for things like:

-- logging critical biological specimen milestones (IVFCRYO),
+- logging critical biological specimen milestones (IVFCRYO)
-- recording daily child care activities like naps and meals (Logatot).

 ### The Fix: Save the Time Zone
 Our workaround?
 Ask users to explicitly set their time zone as part of their profile.
 Then we: